The Solar Gravitational Lens

 -

 Station-keeping: Sub-kilometre accuracy maintained for years via ion thrusters.
-The Sun, telescope, and target must remain extremely well aligned to sub-microradian precision—so well that tiny pointing errors distort what you measure.
+The Sun, telescope, and target must remain well aligned to sub-microradian precision—so well that tiny pointing errors distort what you measure.

 -